asartalo/pq/README.md

 To start listening for notifications, you have to open a new dedicated connection to the database using NewListener().
-Its sole argument is a conninfo string used for the connection (see above).
-The return value is a pointer to an instance of a Listener struct, which supports three functions:
+Its sole argument is a conninfo string used for establishing the connection (see above).
+The return value is a pointer to an instance of a Listener struct, which exports three
+functions:

 * Listen(relname string) - Sends a LISTEN query to the server to start listening for notification for the channel specified in relname.
 Calls to